-Trump calls for death penalty for Uzbek man charged in New York attack
+Trump demands death penalty for New York truck attack suspect

 Saipov, who lived in Paterson, New Jersey, allegedly used a pickup truck rented from a New Jersey Home Depot to run down pedestrians and cyclists along a 20-block stretch of the Manhattan bike path, before slamming into a school bus.

-He got out of the truck shouting “Allahu Akbar” - Arabic for “God is greatest” - and brandishing what turned out to be a paint-ball gun and a pellet gun, authorities said, before a police officer shot him.
+He got out of the truck brandishing what turned out to be a paint-ball gun and a pellet gun, authorities said, before a police officer shot him.

 Seated in a wheelchair, Saipov appeared for a hearing in Manhattan federal court on Wednesday before Magistrate Judge Barbara Moses.
 Public defense attorney David Patton was appointed to represent him.